-Opportunities surround us all the time, and some people recognize them and know what to do with them.
+Opportunities surround us all the time, and some people recognize them and know how to capitalize on them.
 It is possible to teach students to identify opportunities through guidance and training from an early age.

 The entrepreneur:

-An entrepreneur is a person who is attentive to the environment, constantly scans it, and when identifies an opportunity for success or a chance making a positive impact, he/she turns it into a venture.
+An entrepreneur is a person who is attentive to the environment, constantly scans it, and when they identify an opportunity for success or a chance to make a positive impact, he/she turn it into a venture.

 The following story clearly illustrates the meaning of identifying opportunities: